Lexicographic Rank Of A String In C++ - C++ Programming Tutorial

 Using the permutation concept, compute the lexicographic rank of a String:

-The problem can be solved using the concept of permutation, which is based on the following idea:
+The issue can be resolved by leveraging the concept of permutation, which operates on the principle:

 To put the concept into practice, take the following actions: